top of page

 Alcohol: 30%

-In the bottle: Deep, rich and velvety sums up this incredibly fragrant Kasutori Shochu that has been aged about 16 years (not sure in what).
-Mukyō Ranman does a great of getting you ready for what is in the bottle with that initial impact; however, there is more going on as once this opens up a bit more, a range of fresh sake notes start to take center stage, lychee, peach, a bit of chocolate and licorice ebb and flow which give this a lot more complexity.
-The 30% alcohol stays in its lane and does a great job of carrying the softer vapours to the surface, overally, the anticipation is high for the first sip.
+In the bottle: Deep, rich, and velvety sums up this incredibly fragrant kasutori shōchū that has been aged about 16 years (not sure in what).
+Mukyō Ranman does a great job of getting you ready for what’s in the bottle with that initial impact; however, there is more going on.
+Once it opens up a bit more, a range of fresh sake notes take center stage: lychee, peach, a bit of chocolate, and licorice ebb and flow, giving this a lot more complexity.
+The 30% alcohol stays in its lane and does a great job of carrying the softer vapors to the surface.
+Overall, the anticipation is high for the first sip.

 On the rocks: Truly something to be enjoyed and sipped slowly.
-Right from the start, Mukyō Ranman comes across as refined and well balanced; especially between fresh and sweet.
-What I find really enjoyable is how the sake notes are transformed through the long-term aging which results a beautiful maturity that brings this Kasutori Shochu to another level.
+Right from the start, Mukyō Ranman comes across as refined and well-balanced, especially between fresh and sweet.
+What I find really enjoyable is how the sake notes are transformed through the long-term aging, resulting in a beautiful maturity that brings this kasutori shōchū to another level.
+The ice keeps it refreshing while letting the layered flavors unfold gradually.

-Straight: Incredibly chocolatey, which was not what I was expecting, there is also a pleasant sharpness that hits just before some of the sweeter elements start to come forward.
-The finish hits all the right buttons, mature syrupy fruits on one end and rich and chocolatey on the other, overall a really great way to enjoy Mukyō Ranman.
+Straight: Incredibly chocolatey—which was not what I was expecting—along with a pleasant sharpness that hits just before some of the sweeter elements start to come forward.
+The finish hits all the right buttons: mature syrupy fruits on one end and rich, chocolatey notes on the other.
+Overall, a really great way to enjoy Mukyō Ranman—smooth, intense, and rewarding when sipped slowly.

-Paired with Chocolate: Tonny's 70% dark chocolate, right from the first sip there is an intense chocolate wave that is just so smooth and matches perfectly with this aged Kasutori Shochu.
-The aging here adds a nice richness that binds well with chocolate giving a good bit of fruitiness which gives a nice balance of sweet and sour; overall, a really great pairing.
+Paired with Chocolate: Tonny's 70% dark chocolate.
+Right from the first sip there is an intense chocolate wave that is just so smooth and matches perfectly with this aged kasutori shōchū.
+The aging adds a nice richness that binds well with the chocolate, giving a good bit of fruitiness which creates a nice balance of sweet and sour.
+Overall, a really great pairing—the shōchū elevates the cocoa without overpowering it, and the finish lingers beautifully.

 Enjoy on the rocks